HTTPArchive/almanac.httparchive.org/src/content/en/2024/cms.md

 #### Performance score

-The Lighthouse <a hrefland="en" href="https://web.dev/performance-scoring/">performance score</a> is a weighted average of several scored metrics.
+The Lighthouse <a hreflang="en" href="https://web.dev/performance-scoring/">performance score</a> is a weighted average of several scored metrics.

 {{ figure_markup(
   image="lighthouse-performance-score.png",